Creating a Sense of Place in Your Landscape

 I'd like to showcase some stunning examples of rocks as mulch - a trend that just won't go away!
 First and foremost, as a designer, I see this as an aesthetic disaster.
 Rocks aren't found under trees, leaves and other organic debris are.
 This makes the rocks look unnatural and weird.
 Also uninviting and hard to walk on, which I can attest to, having taken this photo! |

 Nice touch adding some organic material (mulch) under the trees.
 Rocks heat up the soil and air, making it harder for plants to survive high temperatures and drought.
-They also supply no organic material (such as mulch or leaves) to the soil, which feed the plants as they decompose.
+They also supply no organic matter (as mulch or leaves do) to the soil, which feed the plants as they decompose.
 It's a lose-lose!

 Maintenance is greater, since falling leaves need to be removed often to retain the "clean", inorganic look of a rockscape.
 Weeds are more conspicuous among rocks than in soil or mulch and more difficult to remove.

-In this photo, for less than the cost of the rocks, a low prairie grass seed (Blue Grama, for example) could provide a lush, uniform, beautiful, extremely drought tolerant, quick and maintenance free carpet.
+In this photo, for less than the cost of the rocks, a low prairie grass seed (Blue Grama, for example) could provide a lush, beautiful, no mow, extremely drought tolerant, quick and maintenance free carpet.
 Perhaps some Texas Sages could be thrown in for interest, height and color.

 Maintenance is greater, since falling leaves need to be removed often to retain the "clean", inorganic look of a rockscape.
 Weeds are more conspicuous among rocks than in soil or mulch and more difficult to remove.

-In this photo, for less than the cost of the rocks, a low prairie grass seed (Blue Grama, for example) could provide a lush, uniform, beautiful, extremely drought tolerant, quick and maintenance free carpet.
+In this photo, for less than the cost of the rocks, a low prairie grass seed (Blue Grama, for example) could provide a lush, beautiful, no mow, extremely drought tolerant, quick and maintenance free carpet.
 Perhaps some Texas Sages could be thrown in for interest, height and color.

 Yikes!!
 I can't explain the thinking behind this installation.
 Rocks are often used to control soil erosion on a slope (although grass and other plant root structures do it better) but that is clearly not the case here.
 Extra rocks to use??
 Mulch too much work ???